Rivergate-Leaseholder-Association/Rivergate-Leaseholder-Association.github.io/_posts/2025-03-23-Practical-Information.md

 ## The Management Company
 The management company is [FirstPort](https://www.firstport.co.uk).

-Each leaseholder still has responsibility to raise issues as soon as you spot them, by call (+44 333 321 4080), email ([help@firstport.co.uk](mailto:help@firstport.co.uk)), or within the MyHome portal ([https://myhome.firstport.co.uk](https://myhome.firstport.co.uk)).
+Each leaseholder has responsibility to raise issues as soon as you spot them, by call (+44 333 321 4080), email ([help@firstport.co.uk](mailto:help@firstport.co.uk)), or within the MyHome portal ([https://myhome.firstport.co.uk](https://myhome.firstport.co.uk)).
 Keep the case reference number.
 If you find the case is not being handled, let the Committee of the Association know ASAP.

 ## Planning Applications
 Search for "planning application search peterborough" to locate the website hosting recent planning applications in Peterborough.